SITHISWARAN/intelligent-chatbot-customer-support/README.md

 ## 📦 How to Run (Google Colab)

-1. Upload `chatbot_model.pkl`, `tfidf_vectorizer.pkl`, and `label_encoder.pkl` to Colab.
+1. Upload `Dataset.csv`,file to Colab.
-2. Run `chatbot_colab_demo.py` to start chatting.
+2. Run `Source code.py` to start chatting.
-3. No need for Streamlit or ngrok—everything runs in the notebook.

----

-## 👤 Team Members

-- AAA – Project Lead & Model Integration
-- BBB – Data Collection & Preprocessing
-- CCC – Conversational Design
-- DDD – Testing & Evaluation

----

 ## 📬 License